TheAlgorithms/C-Plus-Plus/CONTRIBUTING.md

 ### Contributor

-We are happy that you consider implementing algorithms and data structures for others!
-This repository is referred to and used by learners from around the globe.
-Being one of our contributors, you agree and confirm that:
+Being a contributor at The Algorithms, we request you to follow the points mentioned below:

 - You did your own work.
   - No plagiarism allowed.
 Any plagiarized work will not be merged.
-- Your work will be distributed under [MIT License](License) once your pull request has been merged.
+- Your work will be distributed under the [MIT License](License) once your pull request has been merged.
 - Your submitted work fulfills or mostly fulfills our styles and standards.

 **New implementation** New implementations are welcome!

-**Improving comments** and **adding tests** to existing algorithms are much appreciated.
+You can add new algorithms or data structures which are **not present in the repository** or that can **improve** the old implementations (**documentation**, **improving test cases**, removing bugs or in any other resonable sense)

 **Issues** Please avoid opening issues asking to be "assigned” to a particular algorithm.
 This merely creates unnecessary noise for maintainers.
 Instead, please submit your implementation in a pull request, and it will be evaluated by project maintainers.